Safeguarding Adults for Managers Level 5 Accredited Course

 Download the course information sheet here.

-Who should attend the Managers Safeguarding Level 5 course?
+Who should attend the Safeguarding Adults for Managers Level 5 course?

 This course is suitable for managers and senior managers.
 Staff attending should have already completed a basic understanding of safeguarding and should have some strategic/management responsibility in the service they work in.